Paradise (Kaci Battaglia album)

-Paradise is the debut album by American singer Kaci Battaglia.
-It was first released in the United Kingdom on June 12, 2001.
-In 2002, the album was re-released with the title I'm Not Anybody's Girl.
+Paradise is the debut album by the American singer Kaci Battaglia.
+It was first released in Japan on October 20, 2001, followed by a UK release on February 4, 2002.
+The album was released in the United States on July 16, 2002 under the title I'm Not Anybody's Girl.

-Selling nearly 10,000 copies in its first week, the album debuted at number 47 on the UK Albums Chart.
-To date the album has sold nearly 100,000 copies in the UK, but only around 20,000 more internationally.
-It included several successful singles, including the title track and a cover of "I Think I Love You".
+The album debuted at number 47 on the UK Albums Chart.
+It included several successful singles, including the lead single "Paradise", "Tu Amor", and a cover of "I Think I Love You".